Colorado Commercial Property Assessed Clean Energy (C-PACE) Program

 Program Administration Fee

 Colorado C-PACE is designed to be self-sustaining.
-To ensure that the program fees charged to program participants are sufficient to cover the operating costs associated with administering the program, a one-time fee equal to 2.25% of the project finance amount (not to exceed $50,000 per project, with a minimum fee of $5,000 per project) will be assigned to each C-PACE project.
-The program administration fee is typically included in the total financed amount and is only due in the case of successful project financing.
+To ensure that the program fees charged to program participants are sufficient to cover the operating costs associated with administering the program, a one-time fee equal to 2.5% of the project finance amount (not to exceed $75,000 per project, with a minimum fee of $5,000 per project) will be assigned to each C-PACE project.
+The program administration fee is typically included in the total financed amount.

 County Servicing Fee